 Toenail fungus is a condition that affects many people and can be especially hard to get rid of.
 Fortunately, there are several methods to go about treating and avoiding it.

 Oral antifungal medicine has been shown to be effective in many cases.
 It is important to consult with a podiatrist to determine the proper regiment for you, or potentially explore other options.

-Talcum powder – applying powder on the feet and shoes helps keep the feet free of moisture and sweat.
+Applying foot powder on the feet and shoes helps keep the feet free of moisture and sweat.

 Sandals or open toed shoes – Wearing these will allow air movement and help keep feet dry.
 They also expose your feet to light, which fungus cannot tolerate.
 Socks with moisture wicking material also help as well.

 Everyday foot care is very important to prevent infection and other foot ailments.
-If you need your feet checked, contact Dr. James Kutchback from James Kutchback, DPM.
-Our doctor can provide the care you need to keep you pain-free and on your feet.
+If you need your feet checked, contact Dr. James Kutchback from James Kutchback, DPM, CWS-P. Our doctor can provide the care you need to keep you pain-free and on your feet.

 Everyday Foot Care

 Often, people take care of their bodies, face and hair more so than they do for their feet.
 But the feet are a very important aspect of our bodies, and one that we should pay more attention to.
 Without our feet, we would not be able to perform most daily tasks.